flaviodev/reactjs-essential-training/notes.md

 * Create component by creating a function that return JSX
 * All components can receive the props (empty object), where has the values passed on component's tag
+* React fragments does not create additional tags to the DOM